 What is the common theme in all of these goals – communication!

-The great thing about social media is that it helps you communicate directly to your clients on mass – and consistently and regularly!
-And what’s more, it is a two way street that lets you communicate, engage, (and importantly engage WHEN your client is open and ready), learn and showcase yourself as thought leaders in a very client centric way.
+The great thing about social media is that it helps you communicate directly to your clients on mass, consistently and regularly!
+And what’s more, it’s a two way street that lets you communicate, engage (importantly when your client is open and ready) and learn.
+Also, it showcases you as a thought leader in a very client-centric way.

 Smart firms are leveraging social media as a highly valuable tool for client attraction, engagement and education.

-Three ways active social media use can help your firm:
+Three ways active social media for legal practitioners can help your firm:

-- It helps you monitor news and events in your industry.
+- Firstly, it helps you monitor news and events in your industry.
 It can even help you monitor your competitors!
-This allows you to stay on top of the latest trends, highlight your thought leadership, and share interesting content relevant to your industry or target sectors and relevant to your clients or potential clients.
+This allows you to stay on top of the latest trends and highlight your thought leadership.
+As well, share interesting content relevant to your industry or target sectors and relevant to your clients or potential clients.

-- It’s also a great way to keep on top of what your clients are doing, thinking, needing and then reacting appropriately in real time.
-By sharing relevant and useful information, whether that be an original firm article or sharing industry content that you have commented on and added to, highlights that you understand and anticipate your clients’ needs and challenges.
-This helps you stay top of mind as well as cementing your reputation as their trusted adviser.
+- Secondly, it’s a great way to keep on top of what your clients are doing, thinking, needing and then reacting appropriately in real time.
+Share relevant and useful information, whether that be an original firm article or sharing industry content that you have commented on.
+This highlights you understand and anticipate your clients’ needs and challenges.
+It also helps you stay top of mind as well as cementing your reputation as their trusted adviser.

 - Finally, social media provides an opportunity to shape the personality and face of the firm by sharing stories, successes and values.
 But be careful not to fall into the me, me, me trap!
 Nothing will make your audience unfollow you quicker than content that is irrelevant or unappealing.